8 Essential Steps to Create a Positive Candidate Experience

 Coordination

-Are all aspects of the interview process coordinated among the hiring team, such that each candidate, regardless of where they interview or who they interview with?
+Are all aspects of the interview process coordinated, regardless of where a candidate interviews or who they interview with?
 Additionally, are interviewers also capable of logging into interviews from any location?

 Bias checks